-The SNAP shelter deduction is complicated because Congress wanted to target SNAP benefits towards households that have the highest shelter costs in relation to their incomes and therefore have the hardest time paying for food.
+The SNAP shelter deduction is complicated but important.
 After Section 8 and public housing, it is the biggest source of federal assistance to low-income households based on their housing needs.

-Regular shelter deduction: The shelter deduction is currently capped at $478 per month for households that do not include an elder, disabled adult or disabled child, regardless of how high the shelter costs are.
+- The CAPPED Shelter Deduction: The shelter deduction is capped at $517 per month for households that do not include an elder, disabled adult or disabled child, regardless of how high the shelter costs are.

-- Elder/disabled shelter deduction: If the household includes at least one person who is elderly (age 60+) or is disabled, there is no limit or cap on the shelter costs that exceed 50% of net income.
+- The UN-CAPPED Shelter Deduction: If the household includes at least one person who is elderly (age 60+) or is disabled, there is no limit or cap on the shelter costs that exceed 50% of net income.

-- monthly rent paid (or owed) if you are a tenant, or the amount you are responsible for if you sublet or share an apartment.
+- monthly rent paid that you pay or owe or the amount you are responsible for if you sublet or share an apartment.
 If you have a rent subsidy, only the amount of rent you pay should be reported.;

 - mortgage, including payments on the principal, interest, legal fees, home improvement loans (even if you are behind in your payments).
 If you pay mortgage quarterly or semi-annually, list your monthly average.;

-- real estate taxes and homeowner insurance (even if you have no mortgage), municipal water and sewer fees;
+- property taxes and homeowner insurance (even if you have no mortgage);

-- shelter expenses for a home not occupied by you if you are planning to return to it and are not otherwise renting it, and charges for repair of a home damaged by natural disaster, provided you will not be reimbursed for these repairs, 106 C.M.R. § 364.400(G)(1); plus
+- shelter expenses for a home not occupied by you if you are planning to return to it, not otherwise renting it and had to leave because of employment and training away from home, illness or a natural disaster;

 How DTA calculates the shelter deduction – four steps